What is SOC 2 compliance cost

-A practical guide to SOC 2 costs for startups - from audits to implementation, learn how to get compliant without breaking the bank.
+A practical guide to SOC 2 compliance costs for startups in 2026.
+From audits to implementation, a complete breakdown to learn how to get compliant without breaking the bank.

 SOC 2 has become a must-have for many businesses.
 Whether or not you agree with it, you’ll probably need it.
 But it doesn’t have to be painful or absurdly expensive.